MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ## <a name="improvements_178"></a> Conformance improvements in Visual Studio 2022 version 17.8

 Visual Studio 2022 version 17.8 contains the following conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.
-For a more detailed summary of changes made to the C++ Standard Library, see [STL Changelog VS 2022 17.8](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-178-preview-3).

 ### /FU issues an error